omni360/extrusiongen/README.md

 Changelog
 ---------

+[2013-07-25]
+ - Replacing HTML entities in the gallery now (security issue).

 [2014-07-24] v0.3.0 (new features published: storing in DB and gallery)
  - Feature published: store designs in an online database